-{\bf Discussion} -- DIQCD strikes the balance between accuracy and efficiency.
-In both case studies, DIQCD is trained on data observed on localized one-body or few-body subsystems, reflecting typical scenarios in real-world data collection.
-The resultant model is generalized to the whole system by introducing known long-range interactions (dipolar interaction and intermolecular hopping).
-A strong presumption here is that the noise in long-range interaction is either negligible or can be handled with a known model, which happens to be valid in the two case studies.
-When such an assumption does not hold, DIQCD should be trained on data observing a larger part of the system.
+{\bf Discussion} -- DIQCD strikes a balance between accuracy and efficiency.
+In both case studies, DIQCD is trained on data from localized subsystems, reflecting typical real-world data collection.
+The resultant model is then generalized to the whole system by introducing known long-range interactions (dipolar interaction and intermolecular hopping).
+A key presumption here is that the noise in long-range interaction is either negligible or can be described with a known model, which holds for our two case studies.
+If this assumption does not hold, DIQCD would require training on data from a larger portion of the system to capture correlated noise.
 This may require approaches like TD-DMRG or multi-configuration time-dependent Hartree~\cite{meyer1990multi} if the data source is numerical simulations.

-Although explicit semiclassical approximation has been avoided, we recognize that the application of DIQCD requires a clear phenomenological understanding of the quantum device and what the observables are that govern the dynamical process relevant to device metrics.
-The challenge is similar to choosing a ``good'' set of collective variables for describing conformational dynamics of molecules.
-Although physical intuitions are available for both case studies reported here, for general open quantum systems, one needs a systematic method for defining a canonical transformation that reveals the most relevant low-dimensional observables for data collection.
+Although explicit semiclassical approximation are avoided, DIQCD requires a clear understanding of the quantum device and the observables that govern the dynamical process relevant to device metrics.
+This challenge is similar to selecting a ``good'' set of collective variables for molecular conformational dynamics.
+Although physical intuitions are available for the case studies presented here, for general open quantum systems, one needs a systematic method for defining a canonical transformation that reveals the most relevant low-dimensional observables for data collection.

 {\bf Data and Code Availability} -- The Python package QEpsilon is publicly available at Github~\cite{qepsilon}.
-A tutorial for using QEpsilon is provided in the online documentation.
-All results reported in this paper can be reproduced through code examples (``QEpsilon$\slash$examples$\slash$CaF$\_$qubits'' and ``Qepsilon$\slash$examples$\slash$Rubrene$\_$Crystal'') within the package.
+A tutorial for using QEpsilon is provided in the online documentation~\cite{qepsilon_doc}.
+All results reported in this paper can be reproduced through annotated code examples (``QEpsilon$\slash$examples$\slash$CaF$\_$qubits'' and ``Qepsilon$\slash$examples$\slash$Rubrene$\_$Crystal'') within the package.